odpi/egeria-docs/site/docs/connectors/survey-action/survey-action-service-intro.md

 ??? info "Runtime for an survey action service"
     Survey action services are packaged into [Survey Action Engines](/concepts/survey-action-engine) that run in the [Survey Action OMES](/services/omes/survey-action/overview) hosted in an [Engine Host](/concepts/engine-host).

-    The metadata repository interface for metadata discovery tools is implemented by the [Stewardship Actions OMAS](/services/omas/stewardship-action/overview) that runs in a [Metadata Access Server](/concepts/metadata-access-server).
+    The metadata repository interface for metadata discovery tools is implemented by the [Asset Owner OMAS](/services/omas/asset-owner/overview) that runs in a [Metadata Access Server](/concepts/metadata-access-server).

-    An survey action service may be triggered via an [Engine Action](/concepts/engine-action) or as part of a [governance action process](/concepts/governance-action-process).
+    A survey action service may be triggered via an [Engine Action](/concepts/engine-action), a [governance action type](/concepts/overnance-action-type) or as part of a [governance action process](/concepts/governance-action-process).

     ![Survey Action Service](/connectors/survey-action/survey-action-service.svg)